 Nutritional Value of Damson Plums

 Aside from their high sugar content, which isn’t necessarily a great attribute, damson plums are very high in vitamin C and riboflavin, as well as dietary fiber, but their real value comes in their minerals, including significant levels of potassium, phosphorous, copper, manganese, and magnesium.
-Furthermore, damson plums have certain antioxidant compounds that contribute other healthy benefits on those who eat them.
+Furthermore, damson plums have certain compounds that have a healthy impact on those who eat them.

 Health Benefits of Damson Plums

 The fiber found in damson plums is also an excellent way to reduce excess cholesterol, as fiber can scrape “bad” cholesterol from the system and eliminate it from the body, thereby helping to maintain a proper cholesterol balance in the body.
-Furthermore, the high level of potassium in damson plums acts as a , relaxing the tension on blood vessels and reducing the strain on the cardiovascular system.
+Furthermore, the high level of potassium in damson plums acts as a , relaxing the tension on blood vessels and reducing the strain on the system.

-The significant levels of copper and iron found in damson plums make them great fruits for improving your circulatory system and boosting your RBC count.
-Anemia (iron deficiency) can be a major health concern, but copper and iron are two vital components of red blood cells and can keep your circulation at peak levels, the body and ensuring proper oxygenation of the body.
+The significant levels of copper and iron found in damson plums make them great fruits for improving your system and boosting your RBC count.
+Anemia (iron deficiency) can be a major health concern, but copper and iron are two vital components of red blood cells and can keep your at peak levels, the body and ensuring proper oxygenation of the body.

 Certain research studies on damson plums have shown that the present in the skin and in the natural coloring of the fruit can prevent or even reverse development of breast cancer cells.
-As this is the most critical form of cancer for women, adding some damson plums to your plate is never a bad idea!
+As this is the most critical form of cancer in women, adding some damson plums to your plate is never a bad idea!